 The NJ Conformity Problem

-This means NJ tipped workers face an unusual situation on their 2025 and 2026 returns:
+NJ tipped workers therefore face a federal/NJ income split on their 2025 and 2026 returns:

 • Federal return (Form 1040): Claim the §224 deduction.
-Report tips as income, then take the above-the-line deduction on Schedule 1, reducing AGI.
+Report tips as income (it stays in AGI), then take the below-the-line deduction on Schedule 1-A, which flows to Form 1040 Line 13b after AGI on Line 11.

 • NJ return (NJ-1040): Report the same tip income in full.
 No corresponding deduction.
 Pay NJ GIT on all tips.